dextreas/Image_Recognition/README.md

 # Image_Recognition
-Thid programmes trains the AI to learn and distinguish objects.
+This is a programme that trains the AI to learn and distinguish objects.

 Software used:
 OpenCV